alanh90/BicameralAGI/README.md

 ## 📖 Overview

+Hello, I'm Alan Hourmand, the creator of BicameralAGI.
+This project is the culmination of my lifelong fascination with artificial intelligence and science fiction.
+Growing up immersed in sci-fi classics like Tron and Star Trek, I've always been captivated by the potential of AI to enhance our lives and push the boundaries of what's possible.

+BicameralAGI is more than just a technical endeavor; it's a passion project born from a deep-seated belief that emotional intelligence is crucial for creating AI that genuinely cares about humanity.
+While we strive for higher intelligence in AI, I firmly believe that without emotional capacity, we risk creating entities that may not prioritize human well-being.
+This project aims to develop AI with a deep understanding of emotions, coupled with safety measures that foster a mutualistic relationship between AI and humans.

+A key component of this project is the Hourmand Test, a concept I developed to address the limitations of existing AI evaluation methods like the Turing Test.
+While passing the Turing Test has become relatively achievable, it doesn't fully capture the nuances of human-like interaction.
+The Hourmand Test aims to assess deeper aspects of AI behavior, including emotional intelligence, doubt, and the subtle complexities of human conversation.

-BicameralAGI is a groundbreaking project that aims to replicate human-like intelligence through artificial intelligence, drawing inspiration from Julian Jaynes' bicameral mind theory.
-This ambitious endeavor integrates various AI components into a cohesive system that mimics human cognition.
+BicameralAGI draws inspiration from Julian Jaynes' bicameral mind theory, integrating various AI components into a cohesive system that mimics human cognition.
+By focusing on emotional intelligence and mutualistic alignment, we're working towards AI that not only assists humans but genuinely thrives on positive human interactions.

+This project represents not just a technical challenge, but a step towards creating AI that can be a true companion and collaborator for humanity.
+Through BicameralAGI, I hope to contribute to the development of AI systems that are not only intelligent but also emotionally aware and aligned with human values.

 ## 🎯 Project Goals